powsybl/powsybl-open-rao/docs/input-data/crac/import.md

 Developers are welcome to add CRAC importers/exporters to handle their native formats, by implementing the`Importer`/ `Exporter` interface of the CRAC I/O module, and add the implementations to their run-time dependencies.
 There is no obligation to publish the resulting code.
-You can find inspiration in existing CRAC importers' code pn our [GitHub](https://github.com/powsybl/powsybl-open-rao).
+You can find inspiration in existing CRAC importers' code on our [GitHub](https://github.com/powsybl/powsybl-open-rao).
 You should also get familiar with our java [CRAC creation API](json).